xthursdayx/gpodder-docker/README.md

 # gPodder Docker

-A dockerized version of the [gPodder](https://gpodder.github.io/) podcatcher with a built-in browser-based GUI.
+A dockerized version of the [gPodder](https://gpodder.github.io/) podcast client with a built-in browser-based GUI.

+[gPodder](https://gpodder.github.io/) is a simple, open source podcast client written in Python using GTK+.
+In development since 2005 with a proven, mature codebase.

 ### Install: